 Carcinogenesis, Mutagenesis, Impairment of Fertility: Carcinogenesis: Midazolam maleate was administered with diet in mice and rats for 2 years at dosages of 1, 9 and 80 mg/kg/day.
-In female mice in the highest dose group there was a marked increase in the incidence of henatic tumors.
+In female mice in the highest dose group there was a marked increase in the incidence of hepatic tumors.
 In high-dose male rats there was a small but statistically significant increase in benign thyroid follicular cell tumors.
-Dosages of 9 mg/kg/day of midazolam maleate (25 times a human dose of 0.35 mg/kg) do not increase the incidence of tumors.
+Dosages of 9 mg/kg/day of midazolam maleate (4 times a human induction dose of 0.35 mg/kg based on body surface area comparison) do not increase the incidence of tumors.
 The pathogenesis of induction of these tumors is not known.
 These tumors were found after chronic administration, whereas human use will ordinarily be of single or several doses.

-Mutagenesis: Midazolam did not have mutagenic activity in Salmonella typhimurium (5 bacterial strains), Chinese hamster lung cells (V79), human lymphocytes or in the
+Mutagenesis: Midazolam did not have mutagenic activity in Salmonella typhimurium (5 bacterial strains), Chinese hamster lung cells (V79), human lymphocytes or in the micronucleus test in mice.